gsthr logo

 Smoking in Thailand

-In Thailand, the tobacco smoking landscape reveals significant insights into the prevalence and impact of smoking among the adult population.
-As of 2024, there were 10.7 million smokers aged 15 years and older, indicating a notable decrease from previous years.
+In Thailand, cigarettes are legally allowed to be sold and used, but they are strictly regulated.
+All forms of tobacco advertising are banned.
+The minimum legal age to buy cigarettes is 20 years, and smoking is restricted in public places.
+Health warnings on cigarette packaging are required.
+Cigarettes cannot be purchased online or through vending machines.
+Thailand also applies high taxes on tobacco, with a specific excise tax of 37.88%, contributing to a total taxation rate of 81.32%, which helps discourage smoking.
+Tobacco smoking data give significant insights into the prevalence and impact of smoking among the adult population in Thailand.
+As of 2024, there were 10.7 million current smokers aged 15 years and older, indicating a notable decrease from previous years.
 This indicates that the adult current smoking prevalence was 17.7%, with a marked gender disparity: 35% among males and 1.5% among females.
 In comparison, in 2020, these figures were slightly higher, with overall prevalence at 19.4%, 38.2% among males, and 1.9% among females.
 The adult daily smoking prevalence in 2021 was 15.3%, with 30.5% among males and 1.1% among females.
-In terms of health impact, smoking-related mortality in 2021 accounted for 10.59% of all deaths in the country, translating to 66,327 deaths, with 15.6% of all male deaths and 4.08% of all female deaths.
+In terms of health impact, smoking-related mortality in 2021 accounted for 10.59% of all deaths in Thailand, representing 66,327 deaths, with 15.6% of all male deaths and 4.08% of all female deaths.
 These statistics underscore the critical public health challenges posed by tobacco smoking in Thailand, necessitating continued public health efforts to mitigate its detrimental health impacts.

 Read articles from Thailand